bben6087/android-group-project/README.md

 ## StudySesh
 - This is the name of our android app

+## Instructions for Building and Running
+1. Clone or fork the repo down to your local machine
+2. Open up android studio and access the file you cloned locally
+3. Run an Android Virtual Machine emulator to start the app
+4. Create an account by clicking the sign in button when you first run the app
+5. Once you have an account you can login through the login page
+6. Once logged in you will come to the Classes page where you can add courses you are currently in.
+7. You are able to click on the courses you have added and it will take you to that specific course page
+8. From the course page you can access your calendar and messenger
+9. If you have adjustments and/or want to contribute to our app please fork and make a merge request!
+10. Thank you for testing and using our app!

 ## Supported Devices
 - Any android device using (API 23: Android 6.0 Marshmellow) and above.